Frequently Asked Questions

 How long can people live at Abby’s House?

-The average stay at our emergency shelter has increased from 11 to 27 nights and is getting longer.
-There is no time limit on how long a resident can live in our affordable housing units.
-However, the average stay in one of our units is 2 years.
+The average stay at our overnight shelter has increased to 30 nights and is getting longer.
+There is no time limit on how long a resident can live in our service-enriched affordable housing units.

 Where do shelter guests go during the day?